Is the Ha Giang Loop Safe for Beginners?

 - Get a reliable motorbike

-Inspect it with fresh oil change, check the brakes, suspension, and chains.
+Inspect it with a fresh oil change, check the brakes, suspension, and chains.

 - Wear the right gear

 - Long sleeves and pants.
-Rent elbow and knees pads, wear a helmet
+Rent elbow and knee pads, wear a helmet

 - Pay Attention